lindsh123/AIATL_Project/README.md

 # medmap.ai

 medmap.ai is a transformative platform designed to assist chronically ill patients in managing their health by providing context-aware, predictive diagnoses through a multi-agent Large Language Model (LLM) system.
 It allows patients to communicate their symptoms and receive tailored responses from virtual specialists, streamlining communication between patients and doctors.
+An alert to the most relevant doctors follow this diagnosis.

 ## 🚀 Project Demo
 **medmap.ai** empowers patients to communicate more effectively with doctors by providing a virtual assistant that can offer diagnostic suggestions based on symptoms, medical history, and specialist knowledge.